tale/headplane/docs/Advanced-Integration.md

       OIDC_CLIENT_ID: 'headscale'
       OIDC_ISSUER: 'https://sso.example.com'
       OIDC_CLIENT_SECRET: 'super_secret_client_secret'

+      # This NEEDS to be set with OIDC, regardless of what's in the config
+      # This needs to be a very long-lived (999 day) API key used to create
+      # shorter ones for OIDC and allow the OIDC functionality to work
+      API_KEY: 'abcdefghijklmnopqrstuvwxyz'
 ```

 > For a breakdown of each configuration variable, please refer to the [Configuration](/docs/Configuration.md) guide.